Penalty Ensembles for Navier-Stokes with Random Initial Conditions and Forcing: Introduction

 \section{Introduction}

-In many applications uncertainty in problem data occurs.
-Then one is interested in simulations with different initial conditions and boundary conditions, body forces and other data \cite{Kalnay}.
-This leads to a number of simulations and that are computationally expensive.
-Also with different initial conditions trajectories spread.
-When they are $\mathbf{O} (1)$ apart, the prediction will not be useful \cite{Lorenz}.
-To extend their prediction ability, we compute ensembles, $u_j, p_j$ of solutions of the NSE:
+In fluid dynamics, uncertainties in problem data lead to the need for simulations with different initial and boundary conditions, body forces, and other data \cite{kalnay2003atmospheric}.
+They often result in computationally expensive simulations.
+The trajectories of these simulations can diverge significantly under slightly different initial conditions \cite{lorenz1963deterministic, lorenz1963predictability, lorenz1996essence}.
+The predictions are unreliable when they are $\mathbf{O}(1)$ apart.

-The best prediction is the ensemble average and the predictability horizon is proportional to the ensemble spread.
-The velocity $u_j$ and pressure $p_j$ in the above equations are coupled together by the incompressible constraint.
-Penalty method replace